electracoin-ECA/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 ### Abstract

-Electra is an open-source community cryptocurrency project featuring decentralized and distributed governance.
-Electra's foundation is a blockchain based on the NIST5 algorithm, guaranteeing fast and secure transactions with nearly non-existent transaction costs.
+Electra is an open-source, community-driven cryptocurrency project featuring the hallmark decentralized and distributed governance of blockchain technologies.
+Electra's foundation is based on NIST5 encryption algorithms and Proof-of-Stake (POS) transaction authentication, guaranteeing fast and secure transactions with nearly non-existent transaction fees.

-Electra's goal is to become the electric current of the cryptocurrency community.
-Our vision is to advance the evolution of our economic system as originally proposed by Satoshi Nakamoto.

-Electra is a unique cryptocurrency in that it is both a development project and a contract.
-Despite being a fully operational cryptocurrency at present, Electra is an ongoing development project subject to review, innovation, and updating.
-Electra is also a contract in that it offers the investor full participation in the development process, including but not limited to the following.
+Electra is unique in that its development is lead by a core team, but contracted out to talented and passionate Electra Community members.
+At present, Electra is a fully functioning cryptocurrency.
+There is no ICO, no smoke, no mirrors, simply a highly efficient, dynamic coin supported by some highly capable people.

+The Electra Blockchain is a product of the combined skills and abilities of our ever-growing community of coders, developers, and business professionals.
+These individuals have built a solid foundation for the community to build upon.
+All contributions and updates are openly available to read through by the community to ensure maximum stability and security.
+Too many cooks might spoil a stew, but a thousand critics can't be wrong.

+The Electra Project aims to continue the cryptographic legacy laid out by Satoshi Nakamoto in 2009, utilizing the technology and wisdom we have accumulated in the past nine years.
+We are not aiming to replace the world's financial system, but rather we are seeking to make it work better.
+Today's technology runs circles around that which backs the fiat currency system; this is not a secret, as many major financial institutions are beginning to incorporate private blockchain technology into their systems.
+While this is beneficial to the bankers and international business people, most people will see no benefit from it in their day-to-day life.
+The Electra Project hopes to bring the benefits of blockchain technology to the everyday person by providing to them a consistently seamless transaction experience from the moment they first open the app.

 * Access to Electra community